TaitoUnited/taito-cli/README.md

 ### Running commands on host

-If your command needs to run some command on host machine, execute `"${taito_cli_path}/util/execute-on-host.sh" COMMANDS` to run it immediately in the background.
+If your plugin needs to run some command on host machine, execute `"${taito_cli_path}/util/execute-on-host.sh" COMMANDS` to run it immediately in the background.
 Alternatively you can use the `"${taito_cli_path}/util/execute-on-host-fg.sh" COMMANDS` to run commands on foreground after the taito container has exited.

 Currently this mechanism is used  e.g. for executing docker commands and launching browser on host.

 ### Committing changes to the taito-cli container image

-If your command needs to save some data permanently on the container image, execute `"${taito_cli_path}/util/docker-commit.sh"`.
+If your plugin needs to save some data permanently on the container image, execute `"${taito_cli_path}/util/docker-commit.sh"`.
 This asks host to commit changes permanently on the container image.
 Currently this mechanism is used e.g. in authentication to save credentials on the image.

 ### Command chains and passing data